 Public piers, docks, and harbor facilities are not intended for the long term storage of vessels.
 As such, vessels tied up or secured in marked areas designated for either twenty-four (24) hours or seventy-two (72) maximums may not continue to use that same dock area beyond those established periods by relocating the vessel to another section of that dock, or securing the line associated with that vessel to another tie off location on that dock.
 Instead, vessels which have occupied space in either of these locations (twentyfour hour or seventy-two hour sections), must be removed from this same public pier, dock or facility a minimum of twenty-four hours prior to re-occupying the dock for a subsequent tie up period.

-2. The Rhine Wharf, adjacent to the Rhine Wharf public pier, shall not be used by vessels for any purpose except with a valid Rhine Wharf permit issued by the Harbormaster, and subject to the folCommented [JC24]: Request that we add a 12-hour time limit on some of the public docks.
-Do we need to add language regarding enforcement and just moving the dinghy on the dock is not acceptable?
+2. The Rhine Wharf, adjacent to the Rhine Wharf public pier, shall not be used by vessels for any purpose except with a valid Rhine Wharf permit issued by the Harbormaster, and subject to the following conditions: